A Simple Approach to Unifying Diffusion-based Conditional Generation: Related Work

 \section{Related Work}

 \textbf{Controllable Generation.} Fine-tuning text-to-image diffusion models to conditional image generation on signals beyond text has gained significant popularity~\citep{huang2023composer, zhang2023adding, ye2023ip, mou2023t2i, sohn2023styledrop}.
 ControlNet~\citep{zhang2023adding} trains a control network attached to pre-trained diffusion models to incorporate condition signals, such as edge maps, segmentation masks, and pose estimation.
 Based on ControlNet, LooseControl~\citep{bhat2024loosecontrol} generalizes depth conditioning to loose depth maps that specify scene boundaries and object positions.
 Readout-Guidance~\citep{luo2024readout} proposes a new control scheme by adding prediction heads to internal features and guiding the generation by the predicted condition signal.
+DAG~\citep{kim2022dag} guides a diffusion model to generate geometrically plausible images using depth prior.
 Conditional editing tasks, such as DiffEdit ~\citep{couairon2023diffedit}, have enhanced conditional image manipulation by applying diffusion-based models for inpainting and editing tasks.
 Instead of one specific control behavior, our proposed framework provides diverse controlling abilities through different sampling strategies.

 \textbf{Estimation.} Extracting signals like depth, surface normals, or segmentation maps from RGB images has been a longstanding challenge in computer vision.
 Typically, each task has been addressed in isolation or limited combinations,\eg joint depth and segmentation, but distinct from image generation.
 Starting works like DDVM~\citep{saxena2023ddvm}, these tasks have started to be addressed directly with diffusion models including depth prediction~\citep{saxena2023zero,saxena2023ddvm}, optical flow prediction~\citep{saxena2023ddvm}, correspondence matching~\citep{Nam:2024:DMD}, \etc. Recently, there has been considerable interest in either using generative features inside estimators~\citep{xu2023open, zhao2023unleashing} or explicitly fine-tuning image generators as estimators, such as Marigold~\citep{ke2023repurposing} which adds a clean RGB conditioning and fine-tunes the entire model to diffuse a depth map.
 While Marigold shares some similarities with our depth estimation setting for our RGBD model, our approach differs significantly in both goals and techniques.
 Unlike Marigold, which focuses solely on depth and discards image generation capabilities, our method retains the ability to perform image generation, depth estimation, and other tasks, through lightweight LoRA fine-tuning.